Commission: Grizzly bears have ‘more than recovered’

 Commissioners contend the environmental groups that have challenged past delisting efforts in court “are motivated by financial gain rather than the sound management of a recovered species.”

-In their letter to Sen. Cynthia Lummis, the county board endorsed her efforts to pass the Grizzly Bear State Management Act of 2021.
+In their letter to U.S. Sen. Cynthia Lummis, R-Wyo., the county board endorsed her efforts to pass the Grizzly Bear State Management Act of 2021.

 The bill would not only delist the region’s bears, but also prohibit judges from reviewing the decision.